statsig-io/docs/docs/featuregates/create-new.md

  ![image](https://user-images.githubusercontent.com/1315028/129071275-d8e2a0da-c71d-4d96-8cbb-b83113597367.png)

 When you create a feature gate, it is enabled by default as shown below.
 This means that any call to check this feature gate for a user evaluates the rules that you define for this feature gate.
 This check returns a **true** or **false** depending on whether that user matches these rules.
+If no rules are defined, the gate check returns **false** by default.

 ![image](https://user-images.githubusercontent.com/1315028/129071741-8bace745-f9e1-49c5-b563-7d4241bf8704.png)